A huge French market

 The future of B2B connectivity belongs to alternative operators

 And the remaining 10%?
-These market shares are held by alternative operators, small companies that are trying to compete with Orange and SFR.
-To achieve this, they generally target very small businesses and SMEs and seek to differentiate themselves through a higher quality of service, personalised offers, or even greater proximity to their customers.
-And because there is strength in numbers, dozens of them have chosen to join forces within the AOTA (Association of Alternative Telecom Operators).
+These market shares are held by alternative operators, small companies that are trying to hold their own against Orange and SFR.
+To achieve this, they generally target VSEs and SMEs, and seek to differentiate themselves through superior quality of service, personalized offerings and greater proximity to their customers.
+And because there's strength in numbers, dozens of them have joined forces to form the AOTA (Association des Opérateurs Télécoms Alternatifs).

 These small players therefore have a lot to offer in the B2B telecom sector.
 And these advantages will enable them to gain ground on the duopoly.
 According to projections by PMP, their market share in the VSE segment will rise from 5.7% in 2019 to 10% in 2034, and from 19.5% to 25% in the SME segment.